DOJ 2019 Legal Opinion and its Affect on US Online Gambling

 At the beginning of 2019, the DOJ dropped a bomb on the industry and the nation as many states prepared to introduce new gambling legislation in the form of a 2019 DOJ Opinion of the Federal Wire Act, some with online and mobile capabilities.
 Under this new Opinion, all gambling information for state-regulated operations, whether for online or in-person gambling, systems, data, and processors must be located within a state’s borders and not cross state lines.

 The industry was given 90 days to adjust their systems and meet the new compliance standards.
 Several states have had already formed and launched interstate compacts with shared player pools and would be impacted immediately.
 We anticipate lawsuits from multiple parties to emerge.
-This stance does not impact access to legally licensed offshore gambling sites.
+This stance does not impact access to legal offshore gambling sites that operate outside of US borders.

 How Will The New DOJ Opinion Effect On The Industry?